 I can understand why it might not be a priority for them to try and sift through all of the latest research from the supplement world.
 Admittedly, conflicting information does exist and new information from clinical trials is continuously changing what we know about supplements and their role in immune support for cancer patients.

-- The FDA doesn’t regulate supplements in the same way it regulates prescription drugs, which is not surprising since the supplements industry is so vast.
+The FDA doesn’t regulate nutritional supplements in the same way it regulates prescription drugs, which is not surprising since the supplements industry is so vast.
 The FDA will pull a product off the market if it is found to be misbranded or adulterated, but it might be after those contaminants have already harmed someone.

-- Some manufacturers make unsubstantiated claims about the benefits of their supplements so consumers don’t always get what they pay for.
+Secondly, some manufacturers make unsubstantiated claims about the benefits of their supplements so consumers don’t always get what they pay for.
 This may be especially true when wondering whether a supplement can actually help cancer patients.

-- Research is sometimes sparse regarding interactions between supplements and some of the newer cancer drugs, making it difficult to evaluate safety.
-In these cases, the decision to take a supplement or not, requires a deep understanding of the mechanism of action of both the drug and the supplement.
+Research is sometimes sparse regarding interactions between supplements and some of the newer cancer drugs, making it difficult to evaluate safety.
+In these cases, the decision to take a supplement or not requires a deep understanding of the mechanism of action of both the drug and the supplement.
 Sometimes it might also be necessary to weigh the benefits (and quality of life) against potential risk.

 It is critical that every patient work with someone they trust to create a supplement regimen tailored specifically for their individual needs as they fight cancer.